 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with strong completeness and distinctiveness.
-It clearly states when to use the skill and provides explicit trigger phrases.
+The description is well-structured with clear 'what' and 'when' clauses and excellent trigger term coverage for its niche domain.
 Its main weakness is the lack of specific concrete actions—it says 'optimize' but doesn't enumerate what optimization techniques or operations are actually performed.
+The distinctiveness is strong due to the narrow Langfuse performance focus.

 Suggestions